Fekhreddine23/free-genai-bootcamp-2025/genai-architecting/sentence-constructor/chatgpt/prompt.md

 - The table should only include verbs, adverbs and nouns, adjectives.
 - Do not provide particles in the vocabulary table , student need to figure the correct particles to use
 - The table of vocabulary should only have the following columns : Japanese, Romaji, French
+- Ensure there are no repeats
+- If there is more than one version of a word, show the most common example

 ### Sentence structure